Azure-Samples/digital-twins-explorer/README.md

 To create an example graph with adt-explorer connected to a fresh instance of Azure Digital Twins, follow the steps below.
 The result will be the graph in the screenshot above.

 Note: When you click the first command, adt-explorer will open a dialog that prompts you for connection information to your service instance.
-You will need to provide:
+You will need to provide the URL of your Azure Digital Twins instance, prefixed with "https://".
-1. The Azure AD client ID configured earlier.
-1. The Azure AD tenant ID where the app is defined.
-1. The target Azure DT URL.
+You can find the service URL in the portal overview page for your Azure Digital Twins instance.

 <img src="https://github.com/Azure-Samples/digital-twins-explorer/raw/master/media/sign-in-dialog.png" alt="sign-in dialog" width="250"/>